Key Points

 There are some problems with this approach, however:

 But do they actually have to be close relatives?
-A new study from the Spring of 2020 examined key attributes of extant introduced animals and recently extinct mammals of those same regions in terms of feeding types, digestion types, habitat, etc., to find what the closest matches were in terms of ecosystem function.
+A study from the Spring of 2020 examined key attributes of extant introduced animals and recently extinct mammals of those same regions in terms of feeding types, digestion types, habitat, etc., to find what the closest matches were in terms of ecosystem function.
 In some cases the closest matches were close relatives (for instance, the living capybara Hydrochoerus hydrochaeris for the Pleistocene southern North American capybara Neochoerus aesopi.)
-But in other cases the "nearest neighbors" in terms of ecosystem fumnction were very distant relatives: for instance, the introduced sambar deer Rusa unicolor for the Pleistocene giant kangaroo Sthenurus stirlingi in Australia.
+But in other cases the "nearest neighbors" in terms of ecosystem function were very distant relatives: for instance, the introduced sambar deer Rusa unicolor for the Pleistocene giant kangaroo Sthenurus stirlingi in Australia.
 It led the researchers to speculate that the hippos (Hippopotamus amphibius) introduced by drug lord Pablo Escobar to Columbia might restore the ecological function of the recently extinct toxodonts.
 Whether this study is supported by observations of wildlife environmental interaction remains to be seen.

 De-Extinction: But what if we didn't have to make do with partial replacements?
 What if instead we could REALLY bring back a fossil species?
 Is it possible to de-extinct (I think the term "re-extant" would be better) fossil species?